Suicidal and need help now?

 If it feels possible, begin to explore mindfulness as a practice.
 It can be particularly hard to do during difficult times but it a more effective long term strategy.
 Remember to come back to it once things have settled.

-For some people a crisis can provoke such a powerful response that they decide to numb how they are feeling.
+For some people a suicidal crisis can provoke such a powerful response that they shutdown and numb feelings.
 Some people may have learnt to shut out emotions from an early age, so will have less awareness of their emotional experience generally.

 Shutting down feelings when they become too intense offers relief from emotional distress and pain.
 However, we can’t selectively shut out feelings.
 If we shut down one, we shut them all down, including feelings of joy and connectedness.
 Essentially we lose our enjoyment and pleasure, our sense of satisfaction and achievement, and our general connection with life.

 We are often told from an early age that emotions are bad and men in particular are socialised to disconnect from their feelings.
 But this compromises our capacity to use feelings to our benefit and means we risk not noticing when problems arise.
 Shutting down emotions also leads to emotional isolation and lifelong loneliness which can be very painful.
 Men are also more likely to numb through drugs, alcohol, sex, gambling, and other behaviours that make the problem worse.
 Many people who feel suicidal also feel depressed.